Digital Outreach Team (DOTs)

 • Link together to share resources and learning (joining the DOTs)

-This work is transformational and supports new ways of working, particularly important due to COVID social distancing rules changing the way the public interact with health services.
+This work is transformational and supports new ways of working, particularly important when COVID social distancing rules changed the way the public interact with health services.

 DOTs engage with all practice staff, including clinicians, wherever possible and support practice staff with surfacing relevant patient information and practice services through digital tools (e.g. enabling appointment booking and providing access to parts of the patient record stored in EMIS via the NHS App).